 Current Co-supervisors wishing to move to Principal status should first seek the endorsement of their Faculty Sub-Dean Graduate Studies, and then email graduateresearch@csu.edu.au to request this, attaching a current CV.
 This application will then be considered by the Dean, Graduate Research.
 Additional training is also required.

 All supervisors must undertake mandatory training, which involves both face-to-face online workshops, a workbook, and self-paced online training through the Research Supervisors Hub in Brightspace.
-Access will be granted pm approval by the Dean Graduate Research, and training must be completed within the first six months of registration.
-Supervisors are also expected to continue professional development in this area of their practice through participation in Communities of Practice, undertaking additional self-paced online training, attending workshops, and reading relevant materials.
+Access to this site will be granted on approval by the Dean Graduate Research, and training must be completed within the first six months following registration.
+Workshops are offered regularly, and the online training is available immediately on enrolment into the Research Supervisors Hub.

 For more information visit Supervisor Training